leukwnl/tugl/README.md

 - Feel free to contact me if you'd like to contribute!

 ## Usage
 For now, only manual extraction is supported.
-Extract `cugl\` to the root directory that contains your CUGL library.
-Add the new files to the XCode Project.
+1. Extract `cugl\` to the root directory that contains the CUGL library.
+2. Then, add the new files to the XCode Project.
+3. To do that, find the `cugl\Include\cugl\core\input` folder on the XCode project navigator, and add the file `CUHaptics.h`.
+4. Finally, find the `cugl\Source\cugl\core\input` folder on the XCode project navigator, then add the files `CUHapticsStub.cpp`, `CUHapticsAndroid.cpp` and `CUHapticsApple.mm`.

 ## Examples
 See more at the [`tuggle-demo`](https://github.com/leukwnl/tuggle-demo).